 Important Financial Aid Information

-Financial Aid Disbursement Dates and Information
+Financial Aid Disbursement Dates and Information for 2019-20

 - Fall Semester – September 10, 2018

 Loans for all students borrowing for the first time during the fall semester will be disbursed on September 26, 2018

 - Spring Semester – January 28, 2019